h7nian/GPT2-Poem-Small/README.md

 ## Model Description

 The model, based on GPT2, is used to generate Chinese ancient poems and couplets.
-You can get the model in [GPT2-Poem-Small](https://huggingface.co/snzhang/GPT2-Poem-Small)
+You can try the model in [GPT2-Poem-Small](https://huggingface.co/snzhang/GPT2-Poem-Small)

 ## Download script and prepare the environment